polhenarejos/acme_email/README.md

    2. Interactive: it requires user intervention by pasting the token, copying the ACME response and replying to the ACME server via e-mail. **This method is not recommended, as it does not performs any authentication check (such as DKIM or S/MIME).
 These checks MUST be carried out by the user manually.**
 2. Installation plugin: it generates the PKCS12 container with the private key and certificate.
 3. Challenges: it defines the EmailReply-00 challenge, described at RFC 8823.

+Besides the `email` identifier, Certbot also does not allow missing `DNSName` in the Subject Alternative Names in the CSR.
+Due to this, we must add `RFC822Name` and `DNSName` in the CSR, both with the email to certify.

 Thanks to this, we are able to write on our own code and leave the Certbot code unmodified.
 Of course, if in a future Certbot supports "email" Identifier Type and ACME S/MIME challenges, all this repository will be useless.
 In the meantime, you can use it.